CyberVisionariesInstitute/pki-foundations-labs/03-week-03-certificate-anatomy/lab/lab-05-extract-live-certificate.md

 ---

 ## Part 3 — Misconfiguration Scenarios
-Create a file named:
+In your repo create a file named:

   live-certificate-analysis.md

 Inside the same folder:

-  labs/03-week-03-certificate-anatomy/submissions/live-certificate-analysis/
+  lab/03-week-03-certificate-anatomy/submissions/live-certificate-analysis/

 Document:
 - The organization the certificate belongs to